Free Watch Appraisal App Guide: Brand, Movement, Serial, Case Metal, Condition and Originality

 When to get a professional appraisal

-Use professional appraisal for gold watches, antique pocket watches, luxury wristwatches, estate watches, insurance, donation, sale, or unclear authenticity.
+Use professional appraisal for gold watches, antique pocket watches, luxury wristwatches, estate watches, insurance, donation, sale, or unclear originality.
 Do not force open a case or wind a stuck watch before review.

 Photo checklist